sagabanana/-50daysofudacity/README.md

 ## D22-8/4/2020 #50daysofudacity
 1. Corresponded with classmates about MineTorch and tinkering on how to finess MineTorch
 2. Worked on interviewing - STAR questions and answers - how do I allow myself feel comfortable interviewing when it feels very uncomfortable

+## D23-8/5/2020 #50daysofudacity
+1. Attended LIVE AMA with Microsoft Azure Experts - Abe Omorogbe & Aniththa Umamahesan
+2. Started conversating with accountability partner @Grace.D and @Joyce Annie George - brainstorming how to help each other to study to finish the course
+3. Joined Airbnb data project group